 A: No -- Block Bins reduces rats.
 Rats are a problem in Chicago's alleys because everyone's trash bin contains food.
 By collecting food waste in a single place, we eliminate food sources.
 This creates an opportunity to implement reinforced bins and pest eliminators, should they be necessary.

 A: Generally no. Our aim is to service the bin before bad smells develop, so in the infrequent instance where the bin does begin to get too smelly, customers can let us know that it needs service.
 We also encourage participants to avoid adding any materials that would cause a smell.

 A: You can subscribe to our bins on the subscription page for your bin.
 Here's an example of a subscription page.
 The 4-digit code to unlock the bin is emailed to when you subscribe.

-We will still service your bin if you are the only participant.
+A: We will still service your bin if you are the only participant and subscribing at $20/month.
 Your subscription will begin right away.
-A shared bin keeps your subscription cost to a minimum, so we set a goal of 6 participants for your bin to ensure it is financially sustainable in the long-term.
+Sharing the bin will both reduce your cost and ensure the bin is financially stable in the long term.
+We set a goal of 4 participants, which reduces your cost to $10/month.

 A: On our homepage, click on a green map marker to get a link to the subscription page for that bin.
 Alternatively, you can submit a request for a new bin or to join an existing bin, and we will add you to an existing campaign on your block.